 A common discussion in the Android community is Enums and whether to use them.
 As Colt McAnlis rightly points out on a video from his series Android Performance Patterns, Enums can become a problem when misused.
 It’s also mentioned by Chet Haase on Developing for Android: The Rules.

 I want to say, first of all, that Enums are amazing.
 One of the great features introduced in Java 1.5 back in 2004.
 Some people doesn’t know that Enums are more than just an enumeration of values.
-They are special static classes with constant objects.
-With methods, variables and all the things that we’ve got to love from OOP (we’ll ignore class inheritance on this case).
+They are special static classes with constant instances.
+With methods, variables and all the things that we’ve got to love from OOP (we’ll ignore class inheritance in this case).
 I’ll go into more details about this later on.

 The Android team knows how useful strong typing can be and they added a feature on the build pipeline which allows the compiler to obtain type safety on plain constants.
-This is done using the support annotations library, which can be added as a gradle dependency:
+This is done using the support annotations library, which can be added as a Gradle dependency: